sifferman/labs-with-cva6/labs/ooo.md

     [![Scoreboard](./ooo/figures/scoreboard.svg)](https://docs.openhwgroup.org/projects/cva6-user-manual/03_cva6_design/issue_stage.html)

-7. Provide a GitHub permalink to the following in CVA6:
+7. After looking through the issue stage and scoreboard RTL, Provide a GitHub permalink to the following in CVA6:
     1. The issue queue instantiation
     2. The logic that specifies if a functional unit is ready to execute a new instruction
     3. The logic that stalls the pipeline due to the execute stage being too full for the next instruction